OGGM/oggm/README.rst

    $ git clone git@github.com:OGGM/oggm.git

-OGGM has several dependencies.
-See
-`INSTALL.rst <./docs/INSTALL.rst>`_
-for more information.
+OGGM has several dependencies, some of them are unfortunately not always trivial to install (GDAL, Fiona).
+See `INSTALL.rst <./docs/INSTALL.rst>`_ for more information.

-If you use the code we strongly recommend to contact us (see below) since the code base is very likely to evolve greatly in the near future.
+If you use the code we strongly recommend to contact us (adress below) since the code base is likely to evolve in the near future, with probable backwards incompatible changes.

 About